mammasmias/IterativeRotationsAssignments/IRA/README.md

 Example structures:

- - example_inputs/ folder contains some example input files that can be used for the f90 and python3 programs.
+ - example_inputs/ folder contains some example input files, used for the f90, C, and python3 example programs.

 ## Compile and run